 Saturn Girl was created by Otto Binder and Al Plastino in 1958 and first appeared in Adventure Comics #247, the issue that introduced the Legion of Super-Heroes.
 She was one of the three founding members of the Legion as well as the team's first female member.
-In her first appearance she wore a yellow and green costume, but this color scheme was quickly abandoned in favor of her more familiar red uniform.
-Her Legion uniforms have since always remained predominantly red or pink, depending on the continuity.
+In her first appearance she wore a yellow and green costume, but this color scheme was quickly abandoned in favor of her now-iconic red uniform.
+Her Legion uniforms have since always remained predominantly red or pink, depending on the era and continuity.

 Original Continuity: New Earth